AndreBL/ip6neigh/README.md

 #
 ```

-You can also check the long file (enabled/disabled in `/etc/config/ip6negh`)
+You can also check the log file (enabled/disabled in `/etc/config/ip6negh`)

 ```
 # cat /tmp/log/ip6neigh.log